 After the Master Nun passed away, Luang Por Dhammajayo and all of the Master Nun’s pupils from all over the world pitched in to build the Dining Hall in memorial to the Master Nun.
 It is where all the monks, novices, and followers come together to have meals and remember the devotion of the Master Nun to the establishment of the temple and to meditation, so that we may follow her footsteps

-Named after the founder of the Dhammakaya Temple, the Dining Hall of Khun Yai can seat up to 6,000 monks.
+Named after the founder of Wat phra Dhammakaya, the Dining Hall of Khun Yai can seat up to 6,000 monks.
 Everyday, lay people come to enjoy offering food and refreshments to more than 1,200 monks and novices who reside at this temple.

 The spacious dining hall is frequently used to welcome visiting monks and novices.
 It also serves as a meeting venue for monks to chant together and/or hold a meeting as well as a place for lay people to make their offerings of food and other necessities appropriate for clergies such as saffron robes, medicine, toiletries, blankets, lotuses & garlands and so on.

 At 6.30 a.m. every day the resident monks at the temple will come here to chant the morning prayers together, have breakfast, and give blessings to the people who have come to offer sustenance

 At 11.00 a.m. the monks and novices gather here again for lunch which is the last meal for the ordained ones.
 The timing was set up during the Lord Buddha’s period over 2,500 years ago for the benefit of disciplining monks since 2 meals per day are just enough to live a sustainable life to continue practicing dhamma.